VISHWAJ33T/site/data/blog/write-everything-twice-wet.md

 category: General
 publish: true
 slug: write-everything-twice-wet
-title: "The WET Principle: Why Repeating Yourself is Sometimes Okay"
+title: 'The WET Principle: Why Repeating Yourself is Sometimes Okay'
 summary: "We're always told 'Don't Repeat Yourself,' but what if a little duplication is actually a good thing?
 Let's explore the WET principle and when to embrace it."
 draft: false
 tags: ['Best Practices', 'Code Quality', 'WET']